kubernetes-retired/contrib/README.md

 ## Updating Godeps

 The most common dep to update is obviously going to be kubernetes proper.
-Updating kubernetes and it's dependancies in the Ingress subproject for example can be done as follows (the example assumes your Kubernetes repo is rooted at `$GOPATH/src/github.com/kubernetes`, `s/github.com\/kubernetes/k8s.io/` as required):
+Updating kubernetes and its dependancies in the Ingress subproject for example can be done as follows (the example assumes your Kubernetes repo is rooted at `$GOPATH/src/github.com/kubernetes`, `s/github.com\/kubernetes/k8s.io/` as required):
 ```shell
 cd $GOPATH/src/github.com/kubernetes/contrib/ingress